drPeidos/ssrptc-fork/README.md

 EXTRA NOTES:
  * I have noticed that with a 4gb sdcard with 10 games, rmenu_020 and rmenu_kai_6314
-   do not boot the game correctly and i get stuck at a black screen after the sega licensing screen. only rmenu_013 with the slow original reset will load the games. however with a 128gb card and over 100 games, rmenu_013 doesnt work and only rmenu_020 and rmenu_kai_6314 work...
+   do not boot the game correctly and i get stuck at a black screen after the sega licensing screen. only rmenu_013 with the slow original reset will load the games. also you have to comment out 'reset_goto = 1' in Phoebe.ini in the root of the sdcard

+   however with a 128gb card and over 100 games, rmenu_013 doesnt work and only rmenu_020 and rmenu_kai_6314 work...